Eugene B. Sydnor Jr.

 Eugene Beauharnais Sydnor Jr. (September 25, 1917 – September 9, 2003) was a Richmond department store owner, Chamber of Commerce executive, and politician.
 A member of the Byrd Organization, Sydnor served briefly in both houses of the Virginia General Assembly: from 1953 to 1955 in the House of Delegates and from 1955 until 1959 in the Virginia Senate.
 Both occurred during the period of Massive Resistance to the United States Supreme Court's decision in Brown v.
 Board of Education.

 Early and family life

 A Richmond native, and son of businessman Eugene B. Sydnor and his wife, the former Sallie Belle Weller, Eugene was educated at St. Christopher's School in Richmond, and had a sister who became Mrs. Charles M. Carr of Williamsburg.
 Sydnor graduated from Princeton University in 1939 and was a member of Phi Beta Kappa.
 He then received a Master of Business Administration from the Harvard Business School.

 Eugene Sydnor married Lucy Harvey (d.
-2006) of Winnetka, Illinois, whom he met during his World War II naval service, and they had one daughter (Alice) who predeceased them, and three sons (William H., Eugene Jr. and Charles).
-They divorced.
+2006) of Winnetka, Illinois, a graduate of Smith College whom he met during his World War II naval service.
+They had one daughter (Alice) who predeceased them, and three sons (William H., Eugene Jr. and Charles).
+Lucy Sydnor had a particular interest in historic preservation and served on the Board of Directors for the Association for the Preservation of Virginia Antiquities from 1970 until 1982.
+The couple had primarily lived in Richmond, but acquired a property in Charles City County, Dancing Pointe, on which they commissioned an archeological survey as discussed below, and where they ultimately constructed a postmodern house which they used on weekends and which Lucy Sydnor gained in the divorce.
 Sydnor later married Elaine Jantzen Willis, and she and her two daughters and three sons also survived him.